 the issues they face, we do not feel it is appropriate for volunteers to give support directly to our service users.
 However, we are keen for volunteers with specific

 interests and skills to work with our staff in facilitating group activities with service users, particularly in sports, arts and leisure activities.
 We are open to all

 suggestions for activities that could be of therapeutic benefit, or increase the confidence and social skills of our service users.

-All volunteers will have an enhanced criminal records check in the early stages of their volunteering activities.
+All volunteers will have an enhanced DBS check prior to being accepted for volunteering activities.

 It is very important for our service users and trainees that anyone working with them, whether in a paid or voluntary capacity is both punctual and reliable.